fedeAlterio/SignalsDotnet/README.md

 - `ConcurrentChangeStrategy.ScheduleNext`: The current cancellationToken will NOT be cancelled, and a new computation will be queued up immediately after the current.
 Note that only 1 computation can be queued up at most.
 So using this option, multiple concurrent changes are equivalent to a single concurrent change.

-Note also that what already said about `DisconnectEverythingWhen` method is indipendent from that `ConcurrentChangeStrategy` enum.
-So in both cases, when the disconnection notification arrive, the async signal will be cancelled.
+Note also that what already said about `DisconnectEverythingWhen` method is independent from that `ConcurrentChangeStrategy` enum.
+So in both cases, when the disconnection notification arrive, the async computation will be cancelled.

 ### How it works?